Copy List Items to Another List: SharePoint – Power Automate

 This leaves you with two choices:

-Fortunately, there is one other method you can use, but you need to learn Power Automate first.
+Fortunately, there is one other method you can use, which requires you to learn Power Automate first.

 Sign up for exclusive updates, tips, and strategies